MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 \mbox{Total} & 1 & 0\\ \hline\end{array}
 $$

-What this table is telling you is that, after being told that I’m carrying an umbrella, you believe that there’s a 51.4% chance that today will be a rainy day, and a 48.6% chance that it won’t.
-That’s the answer to our problem!
+What this table is telling you is that, after being told that Iâ€™m carrying an umbrella, you believe that thereâ€™s a 51.4% chance that today will be a rainy day, and a 48.6% chance that it wonâ€™t.
+Thatâ€™s the answer to our problem!
 The posterior probability of rain  given that I am carrying an umbrella, $P(h\|d)$, is 51.4%

 How did I calculate these numbers?
 You can probably guess.
-To work out that there was a 0.514 probability of “rain”, all I did was take the 0.045 probability of “rain and umbrella” and divide it by the 0.0875 chance of “umbrella”.
+To work out that there was a 0.514 probability of â€œrainâ€, all I did was take the 0.045 probability of â€œrain and umbrellaâ€ and divide it by the 0.0875 chance of â€œumbrellaâ€.
 This produces a table that satisfies our need to have everything sum to 1, and our need not to interfere with the relative plausibility of the two events that are actually consistent with the data.
-To say the same thing using fancy statistical jargon, what I’ve done here is divide the joint probability of the hypothesis and the data $P(d \cap h)$ by the marginal probability of the data $P(d)$, and this is what gives us the posterior probability of the hypothesis given that we know the data have been observed.
+To say the same thing using fancy statistical jargon, what Iâ€™ve done here is divide the joint probability of the hypothesis and the data $P(d \cap h)$ by the marginal probability of the data $P(d)$, and this is what gives us the posterior probability of the hypothesis given that we know the data have been observed.
 To write this as an equation:

 $$P(h|d)=\frac{P(h \cap d)}{P(d)}$$

 However, remember what I said at the start of the last section, namely that the joint probability $P(d \cap h)$ is calculated by multiplying the prior $P(h)$ by the likelihood $P(d\|h)$.
-In real life, the things we actually know how to write down are the priors and the likelihood, so let’s substitute those back into the equation.
+In real life, the things we actually know how to write down are the priors and the likelihood, so letâ€™s substitute those back into the equation.
 This gives us the following formula for the posterior probability:

 $$P(h|d)=\frac{P(d|h)\cdot P(h)}{P(d)}$$